 What does the AVT Registry mean?

-The AVT Registry is first and foremost a compliance framework.
-It allows suppliers to self-declare and evidence conformity with NHS standards, providing GP practices, ICBs and Trusts with a transparent, verified resource when selecting AVT solutions.
+The AVT Registry allows suppliers to self-declare and evidence conformity with NHS standards, providing GP practices, ICBs and trusts with a transparent, verified resource when selecting AVT solutions.

 Lessons from the Better Purchasing Framework

-This is not the first time NHS England has sought to bring greater rigour to supplier assurance.
-The Better Purchasing Framework (BPF) for Cloud telephony, under which Surgery Connect achieved Clinical Authority to Release (CATR) from NHS England’s Clinical Safety Group, offers a clear parallel.
+This is not the first time NHS England has sought to bring greater rigour to NHS suppliers.
+In 2023, they launched The Better Purchasing Framework (BPF) for Cloud telephony, under which Surgery Connect achieved Clinical Authority to Release (CATR) from NHS England’s Clinical Safety Group.

 Under the BPF, suppliers had to demonstrate embedded clinical safety processes, risk controls and governance structures before being approved for procurement.
 It raised the quality bar, ensuring that only proven and compliant systems remained available to practices.
 For the market, it brought clarity.
 For practices, it brought confidence.
 And for suppliers like X-on Health, it reinforced that clinical safety and compliance are not milestones, they are continuous disciplines.

 The new AVT Registry takes this same principle into the era of voice-enabled AI.
-It creates a transparent foundation where NHS buyers can make informed choices, assured that available AVT products are not only effective but safe to use.
+It creates a transparent foundation where NHS buyers can make informed choices about available AVT products that are not only effective but safe to use.
 Just as the BPF helped to stabilise the telephony market, the AVT Registry is set to stabilise the emerging AVT landscape.

 What the AVT Registry means for AVT solutions